floledermann/stimsrv/README.md

 ],
 ```

 A few standardized names for interfaces are established by convention – `"display"` for the participant's display, `"response"` for the response input, `"monitor"` for monitoring the experment (by the supervisor), `"control"` for the supervisor's controls.
-But these can be changed and additional interface names can be added, according to the requirements of your experiment.
+But these names are only conventions and can be changed according to the requirements of your particular experiment.

 When starting an experiment, stimsrv outputs the available device IDs to the console, together with information on how to connect to the stimsrv server.

 ![stimsrv console output](https://raw.githubusercontent.com/floledermann/stimsrv/main/docs/stimsrv-console-output.png)

-Upon entering the specified URL in your web browser (or, when using the `--open` option, the web browser will launch automatically), you are shown a form in which you can enter the client ID, and get to select the roles available for the selected client.
+Upon entering the specified URL in your web browser (or, when using the `--open` option, the web browser will be launched automatically), you are shown a form in which you can enter the client ID, and get to select the roles available for the selected client.

 ![stimsrv console output](https://raw.githubusercontent.com/floledermann/stimsrv/main/docs/stimsrv-experiment-start.png)